 “Sure.
 Imuna is already onboard, and I thought Vixa was here as well,” she replied.

 We moved over to the side of the bridge and she opened up a portal just outside of the door to my room.
 She didn’t bother following me through, instead just holding it open while I entered my room and had Vixa follow me.
-It only took thirty seconds or so, and she immediately began walking around exploring the bridge.
+It only took thirty seconds or so, and Vixa immediately began walking around exploring the bridge.

-My dad, sisters, friends and Tessa and her parents showed up a few minutes later and then my mom got word that we had everything and were ready to depart.
+My dad, sisters, friends and Tessa and her parents showed up a few minutes later and my mom got word that we had everything and were ready to depart.

 “Well, Captain?”
 I said, looking over to Tich while gesturing to the captain’s chair.